akvankorlaar/manuscriptdesk/README.md

 Additionally, your server needs to have:

--Perl with the ImageMagick Module enabled
+* Perl with the ImageMagick Module enabled
--Apache to be able to write to directories
+* Apache to be able to write to directories
--PHP >= 5.6.3
+* PHP >= 5.6.3

 And ofcourse all the other requirements needed for MediaWiki.